 It is promoted both as an eco-tourism and adventure tourism destination by Sharjah Tourism.

-How to Reach and other Travel Tips
+How to Reach Mleiha Archaeological Centre and travel tips

 It has a café, a gift shop, and facilities to facilitate things like Sand Dune Bashing, Star Gazing and excursion trips with guides.

-Unless you opt for camping and star gazing, you can easily do a trip from Sharjah as a day trip.
+Unless you opt for camping and stargazing, you can easily do a trip from Sharjah as a day trip.

 A lot of trips may depend on weather conditions.
 In a rare happening, the day I was there, it rained.
 Thankfully, it stopped, else we would have missed the Desert Safari.